 CONCLUSION

-When you come on a Panama Relocation Tour, we will give you information on the best international movers and take you to shopping centers to see what’s available in Panama and what the costs are like.
-This will help you decide what to ship and what to buy in Panama.
+When you come on a Panama Relocation Tour, we will give you information on the best international movers and take you to shopping centers to see what’s available in Panama and the costs.
+This will help you decide what to ship to Panama or buy in Panama.
 You can buy just about anything you need or want in Panama.

-When I rented my house in Panama, I knew it needed a new TV, bedspreads, cookware, towels, sheets, shower curtains, and decorations on the walls.
+When I rented my house in Panama, I knew it needed a new TV, bedspreads, cookware, towels, sheets, shower curtains, and wall decorations.
 But instead of shipping those things to Panama, I purchased them in Panama, which saved me a lot of money!
 I wanted to start my new life in Panama with new things.

 My husband wanted to ship all his tools to Panama.
 But he discovered that all the tools he needed were available in Panama.
 And, even better, you can hire a local handyman to fix things for you for a super affordable price, so it’s unnecessary to ship tools to Panama.
 A good example… I recently hired a handyman to build and install a fountain in my garden for $60.